🎁 FREE delivery from 60€ of purchase in mainland France!

 There are 2 types:

-- Essentials : your body cannot produce them, you must obtain them through food or supplements
+• Essential: your body cannot produce them, you must obtain them through diet or supplements

 Additives